Last modified on January 1, 2024

 Pixel DNG Fixer#

-The Pixel DNG Fixer application
+The use of Pixel DNG Fixer is straightforward:

-The application will first match the JPG and DNG file pairs by their filename, ignoring some suffixes like MP that JPG files have, but not DNG files.
+JPG files have, but not DNG files.
 Then, it will copy the known broken metadata from the JPG files to the DNG files.

 The application is free and open-source; you can find it at github.com/qligier/PixelDngFixer.
 It is MIT-licensed.
 You are welcome to open issues if you encounter a problem with the app, or if you want to propose a new feature.